 float

-specifies from which magnification level on a hot spot is displayed
+1.0DefaultAn optional parameter specifying from which magnification level on a hot spot should be displayed.

 perimeterImageWidth